yellows8/wmb-asm/trunk/wc24decrypt/README_win32.txt

 Source is available on SVN at http://wmb-asm.googlecode.com/svn/trunk/wc24decrypt/

 Credits:
-Mike Scott for his rijndeal.c
+Mike Scott for his rijndeal.cSquidMan for his endian conversion function from update downloader